Ziang-Lu/Design-Patterns/4-Behavioral Patterns/3-State Pattern/State Pattern.md

 ## Applicability

+* When we need to control many different states of an object without using `switch` or `if-else` statements

 * An object should <u>change its behavior when its internal state changes</u>.

-* State-specific behaviors should be defined independently.
-That is, the behavior of existing states should be changed and new states should be added independently.
+* <u>State-specific behaviors should be defined independently.</u> That is, the behavior of existing states should be changed and new states should be added independently.

   Implementing state-specific behavior directly within a calss is inflexible because it commits the class to a particular behavior and makes it impossible to change the behavior of an existing state or add a new state later independently from (without having to change) the class.